Frequently Asked Questions About GCDD

-Prior to the legislative session, GCDD invites people, organizations and agencies to submit their legislative agenda or issues that they would like the GCDDl to consider supporting legislatively.
-The Public Policy Director, D'Arcy Robb, reviews these recommendations and prepares background information.
+Prior to the legislative session, GCDD invites people, organizations and agencies to submit their legislative agenda or issues that they would like GCDD to consider supporting legislatively.
+The Public Policy Director, Dawn Alford, reviews these recommendations and prepares background information.
 During the October quarterly meeting, Council members are presented with the information about each issue and discuss the concerns from the disability community.
 Decisions on placing items on the legislative agenda are based on four criteria:

-- Issues must directly or indirectly affect people with developmental disabilities or the GCDD itself.
+- Issues must directly or indirectly affect people with developmental disabilities or GCDD itself.

-- The issue must align with the GCDD mission, vision and values.
+- The issue must align with GCDD's mission, vision and values.
 Our organization has the knowledge and expertise to represent the issue.

 - There is the capability of developing a realistic plan for how to implement the policy position, communicate the plan to the appropriate people, and make use of the position in our work.